jraymondli/python-projects/Coding Interview/Algorithm/Dijkstra/Overview.md

 for node, distance in shortest_paths.items():
     print(f"Node {node}: Distance {distance}")
 ```
+### Notes

+1. The check `current_distance > distances[current_node]` is needed as we may have enqueued multiple distrance update on a node based on multiple nodes that are closer to the source than this node.

 ### Example Graph
 The graph in the example above is represented as an adjacency list: